python/typing/docs/spec/overload.rst

 The implementation should accept all potential sets of arguments that are accepted by the overloads and should produce all potential return types produced by the overloads.
-In typing terms, this means the input signature of the implementation should be assignable to the input signatures of all overloads, and the return type of all overloads should be assignable to the return type of the implementation.
+In typing terms, this means the input signature of the implementation should be :term:<assignable> to the input signatures of all overloads, and the return type of all overloads should be assignable to the return type of the implementation.

 If the implementation is inconsistent with its overloads, a type checker should report an error::